higherkindness/mu-scala/docs/src/main/docs/guides/ssl-tls.md

       .clientAuth(ClientAuth.REQUIRE)
       .build()

-  // Adding to the GrpConfig list the SslContext:
+  // Add the SslContext to the list of GrpConfigs.

   val grpcConfigs: IO[List[GrpcConfig]] =
      Greeter.bindService[IO]
        .map(AddService)
        .map(c => List(SetSslContext(serverSslContext), c))

-  // Important.
-We have to create the server with Netty.
-OkHttp is not supported for the SSL
+  // Important: we have to create the server with Netty.
-  // encryption in Mu at this moment.
+  // This is the only server transport that supports SSL encryption.

   val server: IO[GrpcServer[IO]] = grpcConfigs.flatMap(GrpcServer.netty[IO](8080, _))